Vicious, vigorous, and vibrant vines

-Unlike some of the other vines, it's easy to pull up if it's unwanted in a certain area.
+Unlike some of the other vines, it's relatively easy to pull up if it's unwanted in a certain area, but when you do it smells faintly of licorice.
 While it's tolerant of drought, it grows much faster in a moist environment.
-This as a desirable native species for the reasons mentioned above, but don't eat them—all parts are poisonous.
+This as a desirable native species for the reasons mentioned above, but don't eat them: all parts are poisonous

 The Morning Glories or Bind Weed, (Ipomoea tricolor and others) are natives of both temperate and tropical America.
 Non-natives have long since escaped from cultivation and have become invasive.
 The leaves can be lanceolate heart-shaped or tri-lobed.
 One Morning Glory species (I. batatas) is an ancient root crop eaten by Aztecs and introduced into Europe in the 16th century and you know it as the sweet potato.
 (Yams are from a different plant in a separate family.
-For a comparison see: www.ces.ncsu.edu/depts/hort/hil/hil-23-a.html).
+For a comparison see: What is the difference between a sweet potato and a yam?).
 The seeds of some species were used by Aztecs for their hallucinogenic properties, thus Morning Glories are sometimes known as native LSD.

 It's easy to see why Morning Glories have been prized in the garden, too.
 They bloom for the whole growing season.
 But if they get out of control on your lot, the best defense is to dig them up and make sure you get their fat storage roots.
 While it may be abundant, at least it's not vicious.

 The Trumpet Creeper's (Campsis radicans) tubular orange flowers are favored by hummingbirds and butterflies.
 Its compound leaves grow in pairs on opposite sides of the vine.
 The attractive, tan bark on older vines tends to peel.
 It often grows in hedgerows along fields.
 It does best in partial to full sun and moist soil, but it's a native and can grow pretty much anywhere.
 If you look at the lead photo in this article, you can see its orange flowers high in the tree.